egpivo/egpivo.github.io/_posts/2023-11-15-comparing-sequence-to-sequence-decoders-with-and-without-attention.md

 ### Practical Implementation: Seq2Seq Model Training

-  In this practical implementation, we meticulously structure and enhance the entire model training process, building upon [this tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).
+  In this practical implementation, we meticulously structure and enhance the entire model training process, building upon [tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

 #### Data Preparation

 We utilize a dataset of English to French translation pairs from the open translation site Tatoeba, downloadable [here](https://www.manythings.org/anki/) in tab-separated format.
 The dataset is carefully trimmed to include only a few thousand words per language, managing the encoding vector's size.
-The whole preprocessing is similar to [this tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).
+The whole preprocessing is similar to [tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

 Our data preparation implementation is encapsulated in the following classes: